Chart Color Schemes

 Maryborough faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.7%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 8.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.3%).
 Vocational credentials are prevalent, with 37.5% of residents aged 15+ holding them, including advanced diplomas (8.0%) and certificates (29.5%).
-A substantial 23.8% of the population is actively pursuing formal education, with 9.2% in primary, 8.0% in secondary, and 1.9% in tertiary education.
+A total of 23.8% of the population is actively pursuing formal education, with 9.2% in primary, 8.0% in secondary, and 1.9% in tertiary education.

 A substantial 23.8% of the population actively pursues formal education.
 This includes 9.2% in primary education, 8.0% in secondary education, and 1.9% pursuing tertiary education.